Secure Account HelpRecovery & Support

 What this Facebook business access page is for

-This page helps turn Facebook business access problems into a clear sequence: identify the affected account, understand the likely cause, choose the right recovery or review option, and prepare a focused request if the standard steps do not work.
-It is designed for users who need practical next steps rather than repeated generic searches.
+This page helps turn Facebook business access problems into a practical troubleshooting record: identify the affected account, understand the likely cause, use the matching recovery or review option, and prepare a focused request if the standard steps do not work.

 Common causes